Kotkapura police firing: Sukhbir Badal questioned for 4 hours by SIT | Politics

 Badal was the deputy chief minister and holding the home portfolio when incidents of desecration of religious texts and the subsequent police firing at people protesting against it had taken place in Faridkot in 2015.

-Several senior Shiromani Akali Dal (SAD) leaders, including Bikram Singh Majithia, Balwinder Singh Bhundar, N K Sharma, and Daljit Singh Cheema, reached the Punjab Police Officers' Institute in a show of support to Badal.
+Several senior SAD leaders, including Bikram Singh Majithia, Balwinder Singh Bhundar, N K Sharma and Daljit Singh Cheema, reached the Punjab Police Officers' Institute in a show of support to Badal.

 After his questioning, Badal came out of the institute at 3.10 pm and then waved at the Akali Dal workers from his vehicle.